Collaborative Unlabeled Data Optimization: Collaborative Data Optimization Framework

 where $P_\cT$ denotes the test distribution, $\mathbf{x}$ is a test sample, $y$ is its label, $\ell$ is the loss function (e.g., cross-entropy loss), and $\mtheta_D$ and $\mtheta_{D^\prime}$ are parameters of network $\mphi$ trained on $D$ and $D^\prime$, respectively.

-Notably, directly extending these methods to unlabeled data presents two challenges.
-First, they rely on task-specific models trained on labeled data, which are unavailable.
-Second, they incur substantial costs.
-For example, most dataset distillation methods rely on bi-level optimization \citep{liu2023dream}.
+Notably, directly extending these methods to unlabeled data is infeasible.
+Existing dataset distillation methods focus on labeled data, whereas knowledge distillation methods, as reviewed in \secref{sec:related_work}, significantly differ from ours.
+A detailed comparison is presented in \figref{fig:kd_ours}.
 To address these limitations, we propose a collaborative framework that leverages distributed computation and various task-agnostic models for unlabeled data.
 Specifically, inspired by \citep{sun2024efficiency}, which shows that using task-agnostic models for target assignment can expedite training, we further enhance efficiency by splitting the data and then parallelly optimizing each split.
 After optimization, the optimal subset are aggregated to reconstruct a fully optimized dataset, achieving computational efficiency.
-Formally, we define data optimization with a prior model $\mpsi$ in each participant in \propref{pro:1}. \begin{proposition}[Data optimization with prior model $\mpsi$] Given samples $D_X = \{\xx_i\}_{i=1}^{N}$ and a prior model $\mpsi: \R^m \to \R^l$, data optimization assigns optimal targets $D_Y = \{\yy_i\}_{i=1}^{N}$ for the samples to create $D^\prime = \{\xx_i, \yy_i\}_{i=1}^{N}$.
+Formally, we define data optimization with a prior model $\mpsi$ in each participant in \defref{pro:1}. \begin{definition}[Data optimization with prior model $\mpsi$] Given samples $D_X = \{\xx_i\}_{i=1}^{N}$ and a prior model $\mpsi: \R^m \to \R^l$, data optimization assigns optimal targets $D_Y = \{\yy_i\}_{i=1}^{N}$ for the samples to create $D^\prime = \{\xx_i, \yy_i\}_{i=1}^{N}$.
 We assigns a target $\yy_i$ for $\xx_i$ as:

 where $\yy_i$ is the optimized target, and $\mpsi(\xx_i)$ represents the target of $\xx_i$, which means the feature representation. $\mW: \R^l \to \R^n$ denotes a matrix designed to transform the feature vector $\mpsi(\xx_i)$ from dimension $l$ to $n$ without loss of information \citep{matouvsek2008variants}.
 This transformation aligns the output dimension\footnote{Here, $n$ is the target dimensionality of $\mphi_{\mtheta_{D^\prime}}$.
 In practice, each participant produces targets of varying dimensions due to using different prior models.
-Therefore, to train the model $\mphi_{\mtheta_{D^\prime}}$ on the optimized data $D^\prime$, we employ a random matrix $\mW$ to transform all target vectors to a common dimensionality.} with that required by the model trained on optimized data $\mphi_{\mtheta_{D^\prime}}: \R^m \to \R^n$. \end{proposition}
+Therefore, to train the model $\mphi_{\mtheta_{D^\prime}}$ on the optimized data $D^\prime$, we employ a random matrix $\mW$ to transform all target vectors to a common dimensionality.} with that required by the model trained on optimized data $\mphi_{\mtheta_{D^\prime}}: \R^m \to \R^n$. \end{definition}